The CEO of Wal-Mart’s hourly wage works out to $8701. An entry-level Wal-Mart clerk in Arkansas makes six bucks an hour.

 At the fall of Rome only two thousand people owned all the land between the Rhine and Euphrates rivers.

-The People on the Bus: A Story of the #99Percent (Alternate Title: On the Bus with the Ghosts of Tom Joad) is about growth, failure and redemption.
-It is Earl’s story, tracing rise of the Working Poor, and the non-working rich.
-It is funny and serious, Holden and Joe Dirt.
-Along the ride the story tackles bullying and suicide, first kisses and cunninglingus, and the protagonist’s struggle to overcome his father’s war that survived within him.
-It’s a question about how to still own something—your labor, your self-respect—you’d sold.
-At the heart of the story is the romance between Earl and Angel, a relationship that threads through Earl’s tribulations and ultimately gives him purpose at the end of his life.
+Ghosts of Tom Joad, A Story of the #99Percent is about growth, failure and redemption.
+It is Earl’s story, tracing the rise of the Working Poor, and the non-working wealthy.
+Rich in allegory, it is funny and serious, Holden and Joe Dirt.
+Along the ride the story tackles bullying and suicide, first kisses and cunnilingus, and the protagonist’s struggle to overcome his father’s war that survived within him.

 The story takes place during Earl’s final metaphorical bus ride.
 Most of the folks who get on the bus with Earl have been long missing.
 Now they are coming and going, even talking to him, “just as if it was no big deal.”
 As Earl laments, “imagine running into both your mom and your old girlfriends in living color.”